Atvaark/Emurado/README.md

 ## Projects

 ### HaloOnline.Server
-A console application that hosts the webservice and the log server.
+A console application that hosts the webserver, the webservice and the log server.

 ### HaloOnline.Server.App
-A single page web application for managing the server.
+An AngularJS single page web application for managing the server.

+### HaloOnline.Server.Common
+An assembly for storing common types.

 ### HaloOnline.Server.Core.Http
 An http webservice which handles authentication and gives external access to game data.

+### HaloOnline.Server.Core.Repository
+A database access layer for storing and retrieving data.

 ### HaloOnline.Server.Core.Log
 A socket based log service.